 Did You Know ...

-The default search limits are:
+The default search settings are:

-Selected limits stay in effect until you clear them by clicking the Clear button.
+Settings stay in effect until you clear them by clicking the Clear button.